-For Several years he was the Treasurer of the Extended Order of the Protestant Alliance Friendly Society, Branch No1, Redfern.
-In 1882 Mulder presented a list of grievances to Council that needed attention, especially the state of the gutters.
+For several years, Mulder was the Treasurer of the Extended Order of the Protestant Alliance Friendly Society, Branch No1, Redfern.
+In 1882, Mulder presented a list of grievances to Waterloo Council that needed attention, especially the state of the gutters.
 His resolution was not treated seriously.
 The rationale was that financially Waterloo Municipality was ’hard Up’.

 Local government service

-John Mulder was elected on 2 November 1878 in lieu of Alderman Molony, deceased.
-John Mulder was an alderman on Waterloo Council in 1879-83.
+John Mulder was elected on 2 November 1878 in lieu of Alderman Cornelius Molony, deceased.
+Mulder was an alderman on Waterloo Council in 1879-83.